rsgrt/vinebatch/README.md

 ---
 This is a public release.
 Any future updates/improvements may or may not be available publicly.

-NOT FOR SALE AND NOT PROVIDING SUPPORT FOR ISSUES.
 USE AT YOUR OWN RISK.